academic-templates/tex-course-index-template/README.md

 NB: Do not forget to edit `data.tex`.

-> **Important**: It could happen that Texmaker is configured to remove temporary files while exiting, including the `main.idx` file.
+> **Important**: It could happen that Texmaker is configured to remove temporary files while exiting, including `main.idx`.
 That's why the *Quick Build* herebefore includes `cp %.idx %.idx.bak` to backup this file and not to loose hours of work adding index entries.
 If removal still occurred, simply restore `main.idx.bak` to `main.idx`.
+Note that, consequently, the **backup is not made if you do not build the document**.
+So, **mind clicking regularly on the *Quick Build* button** !

 ## Making your index